tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    remains in WAITING, or, if the ACK was for the final flight, transitions to FINISHED.

-3. The implementation reads a retransmitted flight from the peer: the implementation transitions to the SENDING state, where it retransmits the flight, adjusts and re-arms the retransmit timer, and returns to the WAITING state.
+3. The implementation reads a retransmitted flight from the peer when none of the messages that it sent in response to that flight have been acknowledged: the implementation transitions to the SENDING state, where it retransmits the flight, adjusts and re-arms the retransmit timer, and returns to the WAITING state.
 The rationale here is that the receipt of a